Pension Funds in Australia

 Although there are still a number of defined benefit schemes in existence, most of them closed, the 1992 system is a defined contribution scheme, where the employer pays a set rate of an employee’s salary into an individual account and the member bears all of the investment risk.

-Contributions receive favourable taxation treatment and are taxed at 15 per cent, which is significantly lower than the net average tax rate of 23.6 per cent workers paid on their income in 2019.
-For individuals who earn more than $250,000, the contributions tax is set at 30 per cent.
+Contributions receive a favourable taxation treatment and are taxed at 15 per cent, which is significantly lower than the net average tax rate of 23 per cent that workers paid on their income in 2022.

 Australia also maintains a means-tested age pension paid for out of general tax revenue.